Phone

 Bread or Bagels

-Don’t forget to pack some bread or bagels for a quick and easy breakfast option, perfect for spreading jam, peanut butter, or cream cheese.
+Pack some bread or bagels for a quick and easy breakfast.
+These are perfect for spreading jam, peanut butter, or cream cheese.

 Granola or Cereal